aaronjyoder/aaronjyoder/README.md

 ### Hey!

 I'm Aaron Yoder.
-I am a software developer from Dayton, Ohio and also study theoretical mathematics and algorithms.
+I am a software developer from Dayton, Ohio and also study analytic number theory, cryptography, and algorithms.

 # Technologies & Tooling